dekartsrl/Footfall/docs/rpi.md

 ##How to Build

-Download a Noobs Package from [here](https://www.raspberrypi.org/downloads/noobs/).
+Download a Noobs Package from [here](https://www.raspberrypi.org/downloads/noobs/) or any other Raspbian image.

 Install Jessie.